ESSS/pixi-devenv/README.md

 There is one important difference on how the tools work:

-`conda-devenv`, on one hand, is a frontend tool.
-Developers work with it directly on their day to day work, even if they are not changing dependencies or adding/removing projects -- developers call `conda devenv` to create their environments.
-One consequence of this is that developers need to have `conda-devenv` installed in their root `conda` installation, which requires everyone to be using the exact same version `conda` version, because unfortunately bugs in conda happen (as in any software).
-The lack of native locking in `conda` requires using `conda-lock`, which by itself must also be of a compatible version with `conda` and `conda-devenv`, further complicating bootstrapping requirements.
+`conda-devenv` is a frontend tool.
+Developers work with it directly on their day-to-day work, even if they are not changing dependencies or adding/removing projects -- developers call `conda devenv` to create their environments.
+One consequence of this is that developers must have `conda-devenv` installed in their root `conda` installation, which requires everyone to be using the exact same version `conda` version, because unfortunately bugs in conda happen (as in any software).
+The lack of native locking in `conda` requires using `conda-lock`, which by itself must also be of a compatible version with `conda` and `conda-devenv`, further complicating bootstrapping.

-`pixi-devenv`, on the other hand, is a code generation tool.
-You don't need to use it on your day to day work, because you deal with a plain `pixi.toml` file, using `pixi` directly.
-You only need `pixi-devenv` when you make changes to the dependencies of the project, or add/remove upstream projects -- in that case, you invoke `pixi-devenv` to update your `pixi.toml` file.
-This allows `pixi-devenv` to be implemented like any other tool, resolving the bootstrapping problem.
+`pixi-devenv` is a code generation tool.
+Developers don't need to use it on their day-to-day work, only using `pixi` and plain `pixi.toml` files directly.
+Developers only need `pixi-devenv` when they make changes to the `pixi.devenv.toml` file, changing package dependencies, adding/removing upstream projects -- in that case, developers must invoke `pixi-devenv` to update your `pixi.toml` file.
+The fact that `pixi-devenv` is a standalone tool resolves the bootstrapping problem that plagues `conda-devenv`.